Appearance

 - Read

-POST /v1/inference/imagewith an explicitmodel - Poll
+POST /v1/inference/imagewith an explicitmodel. - Poll

-GET /v1/inference/jobs/{job_id}until the job reaches a terminal state:succeeded,failed, orcancelled
+GET /v1/inference/jobs/{job_id}until the job reaches a terminal state:succeeded,failed, orcancelled.

 Read next